-As I mentioned in the Part 1 post on Envelopes, even though formatting and printing envelopes and labels is a really basic word processing function, Microsoft Word inexplicably hides it from users on the Mailings tab (in the Ribbon versions, 2007 and later) and under the Tools menu in version 2003.
+As I mentioned in the previous post on Envelopes, even though formatting and printing envelopes and labels is a really basic word processing function, Microsoft Word inexplicably hides it from users on the Mailings tab.

 Fortunately, if you're using labels from a major label vendor like Avery, you don't have to bust out the ruler and define the label format from scratch.
 But knowing how to choose which label format to use can be a bit tricky.

 Navigate This Article

 As I mentioned in the Envelopes lesson, the envelopes and labels feature can be found in the same place: the Mailings tab.

 You’ll notice immediately that the dialog box you get is actually for both Envelopes and Labels.
 Depending on whether you clicked on Envelopes or Labels on the Mailings tab, the correct tab on this dialog box will be selected by default.
 However, you can always click on the other tab if you’ve changed your mind.

 The Labels tab of this dialog box has several sections.
 Your cursor, by default, will be sitting in the Address section (and you may find that Word has automatically populated an address there, depending on the document you were editing when you starting formatting this label).